-- Hold the dab straw with one hand with the tip pointing downwards at an angle.
-Keep this in mind when you are using a dab straw with a water chamber.
+- In one hand, hold the dab straw with the tip pointing at an angle downwards.
+This is important if you are using a dab straw with a water chamber.

 Electric dab straw

-One of the newest options for dabbing comes in the form of electric dab straws, such as the EVRI from Dip Devices.
-The elimination of a torch or dab nail simplifies the entire process.
-It is infinitely easier to use than other dabbing methods, the only requirement is to push a button and aim the end of the straw into the concentrate dish.
-The EVRI is also small enough to fit in a pocket comfortably, making it incredibly portable.
+One of the newest devices for dabbing is the electric dab straws.
+An example is the EVRI from Dip Devices.
+The entire process is simplified due to the elimination of the torch.
+It is probably the easiest dabbing technique currently available, all you have to do is push a button and point the straw tip into the concentrate container.
+The EVRI is also incredibly portable, it is small enough to fit in a pocket comfortably.